markstringer-dti/markstringer-dti.github.io/dti.md

 Sometimes things are so crazy that a week works better.
 I avoid any options other than multiples of seven days, because calendar arithmetic is beyond me.
 And I truly believe in the power of getting into the rhythm.
 If this is Wednesday and it wasn't planning last Wednesday, it must be planning today.
 That's it.
 That's all the effort anyone should ever need to put into figuring out if today is planning day or not.

-Because people are such dicks about commitment consistency (see the chapter about your other boss, reality) I don't push planning as being any kind of commitment.
+People are such dicks about commitment consistency.
+See the chapter about your other boss, reality if you don't believe me.
+And for this reason, I don't push planning as being any kind of commitment.
 Again, this might seem like a heresy.
-There is this idea that the team should plan what they're doing in the sprint and then "move heaven and earth" to make sure that the things that have been planned into the sprint are delivered as working software by the end of the sprint.
+There is this idea that the team should plan what they're doing in the sprint and then "move heaven and earth" to do it.

 Do you know what "moving heaven and earth," means?
 It means working late, it means missing lunch, it means doing something other than working at a sustainable pace.
+It probably means making the project harder to manage, harder to deliver and certainly much harder and more unpleasant to work on.

 Fuck that.

 A long time ago I read a book called "Sources of Power" by Gary Klein.
 Klein spent a lot of time studying people who really know what they're doing.
 Experts.
-I don't remember much from that book, but I do remember that he says that one indication that you're in the presence of an expert is that they know what they're capable of.
+I don't remember much from that book.
+But one thing I do remember that he says an indication that you're in the presence of an expert is that they know what they're capable of.

 Of course, experts weren't born magically knowing what they're capable of.
 They had to learn over time.
 And it's the same with teams.

 Teams, including the product owner will initially tend to plan too much.
 Of course, it's essential for this to be clear at the end of every sprint.
 "We planned thirty things.
 We finished twenty things.
 Do you think there's much point in planning more than about twenty-five things this sprint?"

-Something that all the team can understand, including the developers and the product owner, is that, if we look back to the previous planning meeting, when we got to the point where were discussing issues number 21, 22, 23, but especially when we were discussing numbers 26, 27, 28, we were just wasting our time.
-We were talking about things that just weren't going to happen in that sprint.
+Here's something I hope that all the people involved with the team can understand.
+This include the developers and the product owner.
+Let's look back to the previous planning meeting.
+When we got to the point where were discussing issues number 21, 22, 23, but especially when we were discussing numbers 26, 27, 28, we were just wasting our time.
+Because we were talking about things that just weren't going to happen in that sprint.

 One thing that I never used to bother with was a sprint goal.
 But in recent projects I've found a sprint goal, or goals, extremely useful.